-As an emerging source that documents social media buzz as it happens and breaks the news, BlogWatch.tv, has been revolutionizing citizen journalism as a social media portal for content curation, short commentaries, breaking twitter news, live blogging or tweeting.
+As an emerging source that documents social media buzz as it happens and breaks the news, blogwatch.tv, has been revolutionizing citizen media as a social media portal for content curation, short commentaries, breaking twitter news, live blogging or tweeting.
 Read more about us in media interviews.

 You can become part of Blog Watch too.
 Volunteer or be an intern by filling up our registration form and be part of our regular contributors.

 The views of Blog Watch bloggers may not necessarily reflect the opinions of the editor and the rest of Blog Watch.

 Blog Watch is the first citizen media that covered the May 2010 elections.
 We introduced live streaming in our coverage and the first to use curation tools such as storify.net to gather news from different social media sources.

 - Interviewed seven (7) presidential candidates in the May 10, 2010 elections

 - Interviewed some senatorial candidates, congressional candidates and a few local candidates

 - Covered the first Inaugural of President Aquino, the very first citizen media coverage of its kind in Philippine presidential inaugurals.
 We also covered President Aquino’s first SONA, first 100 Days and the EDSA 25 celebrations.

 - Cocoy Dayao, one of the first blogger to be elected to be part of a participant of the Foreign Press Center “2012 Election Night Program” from October 31-November 8, 2012